DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

 fi

 Explanation of the script
-   * Send_slack_alert(): A function that posts a message to my slack hcannel via the webhook URL.
+   * Send_slack_alert(): A function that posts a message to my slack channel via the webhook URL.
-   * CRITICAL_VULNERABILITIES Chceck: if the script finds any critical vulnerabilities, it calls send_slack_alert to post a message to Slack, then exits with status 1 to fail the pipeline.
+   * CRITICAL_VULNERABILITIES Check: if the script finds any critical vulnerabilities, it calls send_slack_alert to post a message to Slack, then exits with status 1 to fail the pipeline.

    * Exit status: The Script exits with a non-zero status if vulnerabilities are found, wich will mark the CI/CD pipeline as failed.

    Example Slack Message Customization:
- To add more detail in the Salck message, customize the send_slack_alert function like this: send_slack_alert() {
+ To add more detail in the Slack message, customize the send_slack_alert function like this: send_slack_alert() {
     curl -X POST -H 'Content-type: application/json' \
     --data "{\"text\":\"Critical vulnerabilities detected in OWASP ZAP scan for *Project Name* on *$(date)*.\nPipeline has been stopped.
 Immediate action is required.\"}" \